OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 ---
-title: arras_render
+title: Arras Render
 ---
-# arras_render
+# Arras Render

-**arras_render** is the command-line tool for rendering scenes by moonray under distributed single/multi machine environment. arras_render is the client application and connects to the backend arras moonray processes. arras_render itself does not do rendering itself. it creates scene information and sends it to the backend computations.
-All rendering job is performed on backend computations (moonray) and rendered image would send back to the arras_render via socket communication.
+**arras_render** is a command-line and GUI tool for rendering scenes with MoonRay in a distributed single or multi-machine environment.
+It is a client application which connects to backend Arras computation processes.
+The arras_render client application does not do rendering on its own, rather it creates the scene information and sends that to backend computations.
+All rendering is performed on these backend computations using <span class="define">moonray</span> and the rendered image is sent back to arras_render via socket communication.
+More detailed information can be found in the [Arras overview documentation]({{ "/developer-reference/arras/" | absolute_url }})
-(Detailed info is [here](../../../developer-reference/arras))<br>

-There are 3 potential benefits to using this style of rendering.<br>
+There are three primary benefits to using this style of rendering:

-1. Light Weight Code Dependency<br>
+1. Lightweight code dependency
-The client application does not have a heavy dependency on moonray itself.
+	* The client application does not have a heavy dependency on <span class="define">moonray</span> itself.
-The client only needs to think about a small set of dependencies.
+	* The client only needs to think about a small set of dependencies.
-2. Scalability<br>
+2. Scalability
-We can easily scale up performance by using more machines in a brute-force way.
+	* Performance can easily scale up by using more machines.
-3. Be save the frontend process from unexpected backend termination.<br>
+3. The frontend process can be isolated from unexpected backend termination.
-Backend computations are separate processes.
-The frontend can restert backend and recover from the backend unexpected termination.
+	* Backend computations are separate processes, and so the frontend can restart backend to recover from any unexpected backend termination.

-arras_render is a developer's test tool of single/multi machine distributed moonray rendering for interactive lighting sessions.
-And, arras_render is a good code example of how to write arras moonray client by yourself.<br>

-**arras_render** takes in one or more input files (--rdl option) as the same as **moonray**, and when the render is complete the resulting rendered image is written to disk but this image containts "**beauty**" and "**alpha**" only.
-This output image does not include all of the [RenderOutputs](../../scene-objects/render-output/RenderOutput/) AOVs.<br>
+**arras_render** is a developer's test tool of single and multi-machine distributed MoonRay rendering for interactive lighting sessions.
+It is a good code example of how to write an Arras MoonRay client.
+It takes in one or more input files using the `--rdl` option, the same as <span class="define">moonray</span>, and when the render is complete the resulting image is written to disk.
+Note that the output image does not inculde all of the [RenderOutput]({{ "/user-reference/scene-objects/render-output/RenderOutput/" | absolute_url }}) AOVS, but only the `beauty` and `alpha`.

 ## Local mode
-We can run arras_render and backend render process (we call this process "MCRT computation".
-See more detail [here](../../../developer-reference/arras)) on the same machine.
-We call this execution style "**Local**" mode.
-In this case, you do **NOT** need to run "**minicoord**" coordinator before starting arras_render.
-You only need to run **arras_render** process with setup 3 environment variables.
+The frontend **arras_render** and the [backend Arras computation]({{ "/developer-reference/arras/" | absolute_url }}) process can be run on the same machine.
+This execution style is referred to as "Local" mode.
+In this mode, it is not needed to run the [*minicoord*]({{ "/developer-reference/arras/distributed-arras/#setup" | absolute_url }}) coordinator before starting arras_render.
+It is only needed to run the arras_render process, having established 3 environment variables:

 ```bash
 export PATH=${rel_root}/bin:${PATH}
 export RDL2_DSO_PATH=${rel_root}/rdl2dso.proxy